alatif113/assetdb/README.md

 3. Asset from source `lookup_A` and Asset from source `lookup_B` share a key `mac_A`
 ![merge_3.png](https://raw.githubusercontent.com/alatif113/assetdb/main/static/merge_3.png)

-4. Asset from source `lookup_A` and Asset from source `lookup_B` are merged using the merged logic defined for each field
+4. Asset from source `lookup_A` and Asset from source `lookup_B` are merged using the properties defined defined for each field
 ![merge_4.png](https://raw.githubusercontent.com/alatif113/assetdb/main/static/merge_4.png)

 5. The newly merged Asset and Asset from source `lookup_C` share a key `host_B`
 ![merge_5.png](https://raw.githubusercontent.com/alatif113/assetdb/main/static/merge_5.png)

-6. The newly merged Asset and Asset from source `lookup_C` are merged using the merged logic defined for each field.
+6. The newly merged Asset and Asset from source `lookup_C` are merged using the properties defined for each field.
 The Asset from source `lookup_D` does not share keys with any other asset.
 It is not merged.
 ![merge_6.png](https://raw.githubusercontent.com/alatif113/assetdb/main/static/merge_6.png)